 The sections below are collapsed.
 Please click the section title to open/close a particular section.

 Step 1: Reestablish a Connection with Carbonite

-If restarting your computer does not resolve the issue, update Carbonite to the latest version.
+If restarting your computer does not resolve the issue, sign in at https://account.carbonite.com to reinstall Carbonite on the computer to update it to the latest version.
 Doing so reestablishes the connection with Carbonite and adds improvements to the software.